ASchwantes/geedataextract/README.md

   + To reduce the file size of the output tables, location information is removed.
 The geeID field is required to restore location information.

 * **Set your username**.
 Each function has a parameter called "username", which must be specified.
-Your GEE username is typically your gmail adress.
+Your GEE username is typically your Gmail address.
 Look in the asset folder under users to verify [here](https://code.earthengine.google.com/).

 * **To obtain data at points or spatial averages within polygons use the parameters buf and poly.** If you want the nearest pixel to an uploaded shapefile of points, then set buf = 0 and poly = 0.
 If you want a spatial average from a buffer around each point, then specify a value for buf in meters.
 For example, poly = 0 and buf = 1000, would give a spatial average of the pixels within a 1000 m radius circle around each point in your uploaded shapefile.
 If you want a spatial average within polygons for an uploaded shapefile of polygons, then set buf = 0 and poly = 1.